 - Clean cloth

-Slight grease stains and more stubborn dirt spots can be rubbed out with a suede eraser.
+For more stubborn dirt spots and slight grease stains, you’ll need a suede eraser.
 These are just small chunks of crepe rubber.
 You rub them against the suede and then use the brush to finish the job.

 One of our favorites is Otter Wax Suede Cleaner.
 It’s easy to spray on, which reduces the risk of saturating the leather and causing an even more unsightly stain than what you started with.